Employee Referral Incentive Program: How to Build One That Actually Works

 Why referred hires outperform — and why that justifies significant investment

 - Realistic job preview.
-Referred candidates arrive with accurate expectations about the role, culture, and day-to-day experience — significantly reducing early attrition from expectation mismatch.
+Referred candidates arrive with accurate expectations about the role, culture, and day-to-day experience — reducing early attrition from expectation mismatch.

 - Faster onboarding and social integration.
-A new hire who already knows at least one person at the organization is socially integrated from day one, accelerating the productivity ramp in ways formal onboarding can't fully replicate.
+A new hire who already knows at least one person at the organization is socially integrated from day one, accelerating the productivity ramp in ways formal onboarding cannot fully replicate.

 |